The iconic Olympic Torch Relay has officially arrived in Brazil ahead of the Rio 2016 Olympic Games.

 Brand ambassadors will travel with the Olympic torch on a specially designed caravan, handing out limited-edition gold Coca-Cola mini packs to supporters of the relay.

 Olympic Torch Relay Director, Isabel Salvador said, “We will shortly be leaving for an amazing adventure across the whole of Brazil, visiting the most beautiful places and telling inspiring Brazilian stories along the way.
-We will be driving awareness of our mini packs, sampling 1.3m of them on the route.
-From start to finish, we´ll be engaging with millions of teenagers, encouraging them to take a ride with the torch and Coca-Cola. #thatsgold #issoeouro”.
+From start to finish, we’ll be engaging with millions of teenagers, encouraging them to take a ride with the torch and Coca-Cola. #thatsgold #issoeouro”.

 These are just a couple of the incredible torchbearer stories Coca-Cola has to share.
 The company hopes to help make the Rio 2016 Olympic Games an incredible experience for everyone, by inspiring people to find gold beyond the podium.